BeamStream/beamstream/README.md

     git add modules/bootstrap

 This will pull in the necessary files.

+Once the submodule files (modules/bootstrap and .gitmodules) have been committed to the repository, it can be cloned regularly, but you must run:

+    git submodule update

+For the files to be pulled in.

 To update the version that is being used, you must run _git fetch/pull_ in the submodule directory, then commit the version the submodule is using to the main project.
 For